maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Wang BASIC interpreted the optional *aexp* not as a line number but an ordinal, such that `RESTORE 10` would set the pointer to the 10th element in the program's `DATA`.
 As there is no way to tell which dialect any given code is using, RetroBASIC always interprets the value as a line number, which is far more common.

 Univac 1100 BASIC included `RESTORE*` and `RESTORE$`, which restored only the numeric or string values.
 This worked hand-in-hand with the way it read values in the `READ`, which would skip values of the "wrong" type.
 For instance if you had `DATA 10,20,"a string"` and performed `READ A$`, it would skip the two numbers and read the string.
-While interesting, the value of this functionality is questionable and it is entirely incompatible with any other dialect.
+While interesting, the value of this functionality is questionable and it is entirely incompatible with most other dialects.

 DEC BASIC on the EduSystem 50, and likely other EduSystems, worked like the Univac and allowed `RESTORE*` and `RESTORE$`.